TrailsofGold/whitepaper/docs/game_concept/pirates.md

 Pirates NFTs are gathered into collections (Smart Contracts) named "seasons".

-Each season provides a set of pirates, and each pirate comes as a limited edition where the supply varies according to his skills (the best the skills are, the rarest the pirate is).
+Each season provides a set of pirates, and each pirate has a variable mint occurence according to his skills (the best the skills are, the rarest the pirate is).

 ## Rarity level